ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gke-multi-arch/how-to-1.md

 This section assumes that you have a GKE cluster with 3 x86-based nodes running in your environment.
 If you do not have the cluster then follow the [official google docs](https://cloud.google.com/kubernetes-engine/docs/) to create one.

-Setup the following environment variables
+Setup the following environment variables:

 ```console
 export PROJECT_ID=<your-project-id>